About

 Developers integrating APIs

-Use examples to infer the glue code between structured formats and shapes, including nested JSON, flat CSV rows, YAML configs, and composed operations.
+You are connecting a payment processor to a database, syncing a CRM to a mailing list, or normalizing responses from multiple APIs into one internal format.
+Use examples to infer the glue code between nested JSON, flat CSV rows, YAML configs, XML feeds, and composed operations.

 Exports

-Once a rule is marked safe, Latentmachine can copy the translated output, download JSON, CSV, YAML, or .env, copy the rule program, or export JavaScript for n8n, Make.com, and standalone scripts.
+Once a rule is marked safe, Latentmachine can copy the translated output, download in any output format (JSON, XML, CSV, TOML, YAML, or .env), copy the symbolic rule program, or export code:

 // Latentmachine inferred transformation